traversaro/rocm-systems/projects/rocprofiler-sdk/source/docs/how-to/using-rocpd-output-format.rst

   Specifies shared memory allocation hint for Perfetto inter-process communication in kilobytes (default: 64 KB).

 - ``--group-by-queue``
-  Organizes trace data by HIP stream abstractions rather than low-level HSA queue identifiers, providing higher-level application context for kernel and memory transfer operations.
+   Displays the HSA queues to which these kernel and memory operations were submitted.
+By default, ``rocprofv3`` shows the HIP streams to which the kernel and memory copy operations were submitted

 **Temporal Filtering Configuration:**